devopspatterns/devopspatterns.github.io/content/_index.md

 collaboration and productivity by automating infrastructure, automating workflows and continuously measuring application performance.

+This is a very straightforward definition that belittles the complexity involved with bringing developers together with operations teams to release software.
+Fundamentally these two groups have differing goals which often lead to conflict.
+Developers want to release software features and are often incentivized with regard to releasing software.
+Operations teams, however, strive for goals like uptime and will often have service level agreements (SLAs) that limit their incentive to make changes to production software.
+The clash between these differing incentives is often difficult to assuage.

+Often you'll hear DevOps compared with a 3-legged stool.
+Each leg represents a fundamental part of successful devops transformation.
+These 3 parts are PEOPLE, PROCESS and TOOLING.
+In order to achieve high-performance in software delivery all 3 of these components require attention to help align an organization around delivering software efficiently to end customers.

 ## Why is this site useful?
 Over the course of a decade we've worked with customers of all shapes and sizes to implement DevOps tooling and processes.
 During that time we've seen things